 We recommend the following online/remote courses for aspiring health copywriters:

-Breaking into Health Writing (Save 25%) – This course is awesome, and it’s quite affordable for what you get.
-It’s a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
+Save 20% on Breaking into Health Writing (by Health Writer Hub) – This course is awesome, and it’s quite affordable for what you get, especially after the exclusive discount for The Non-Clinical PT readers!
+Learn more about the course here, but be sure to use our affiliate link to save 20%.
+This course is a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
 It covers types of writing that are out there (medical vs. marketing vs. health, etc.), and it explores what you need to make an actual plan to get there.

 3. Get some writing published